Hitmantejas/Hackathon/README.md

 A Jupyter extensions that turns notebooks into web applications.
 # Installation
-If you use pip, you can install it as: pip install appmode jupyter nbextension     enable --py --sys-prefix appmode jupyter serverextension enable --py --sys-prefix appmode
+a)If you use pip, you can install it as: i)pip install appmode ii)jupyter nbextension     enable --py --sys-prefix appmode iii)jupyter serverextension enable --py --sys-prefix appmode

+ b)If you use conda, you can install it as:

+conda install --channel conda-forge appmode